krunal002/bananaSpeak/readme.md

+# Banana Talk
-This app is created using VanillaJS
+This app is created using VanillaJS.
-It converts English into Minion speak
+It converts English sentence into Minion speak or banana talk.